-For supplementary material including the schedule, a Winter School welcome pack, recommended prior reading, presentation slides and lab instructions, click here.
+For supplementary material including the schedule, a Winter School welcome pack, recommended prior reading, presentation slides and practical instructions, click here.

 Note- this page will be continuously updated up to, during, and after the Winter School week so be sure to keep checking it for new material.

-The ARC Centre of Excellence for Climate System Science will host its 5th annual winter school on June 20-24, 2016 at the School of Earth, Atmosphere and Environment, Monash University.
+The ARC Centre of Excellence for Climate System Science will host its 6th annual winter school on June 19-23, 2017 at the Climate Change Research Centre, UNSW

-The 2016 winter school theme is Tropical Meteorology.
+The 2017 winter school theme is The Science of Climate Change